 Freedom Friday: Korean Mung Bean Pancakes (Nok Doo Bin Dae Dduk)

 While Kate Coffey is settling down Stateside after her big Korean adventure, I wanted to keep up her Freedom Friday column.
-And what better allergen-free recipe than something Korean, to give salute to her homecoming?
+And since there are no better allergen free recipes than Korean, why not give salute to her homecoming?
 Many people associate Korean food with barbecue, but Korean home cooking is actually based on rice and assorted vegetable dishes, like blanched wild herbs, fermented sauces, tofu, and of course, kimchi.
 There are also plenty of options of people who can’t eat soy, gluten, nuts, or other common allergens.
 The traditional mung bean pancake (nok doo bin dae dduk) is a good example.

 Mung beans are easier to digest than many other kinds of beans and are rich in protein, B vitamins, vitamins K, C, E, Calcium, Iron, Manganese, Phosphorus, Potassium, and mood boosting Magnesium and Zinc.
 It’s also one of Ayurvedic superfoods that is recommended for all three doshas.
 Like Mom always said, mung beans are good for you!